-You took a pregnancy test that showed positive, you’ve visited your doctor.
-You’ve picked up your copy of “What to Expect When You Are Expecting” as it seems to be required reading.
+You took a pregnancy test that showed positive.
+You visited your doctor.
+And you picked up your copy of “What to Expect When You Are Expecting” as it seems to be required reading.
 (If you didn’t buy it yet, don’t worry someone will buy it for you.
 I think I got three copies my first pregnancy.)

 You want to protect that little bean that’s cooking in your oven.
 You’re reading all the dos and don’ts of pregnancy.

 What about driving while pregnant?
 Do you wear a seat belt?
 Do you go without?
-Do you just start walking everywhere?
-Do you start to work from home and have everything you need delivered to you?
+Or do you just start walking everywhere?
+Could you start to work from home and have everything you need delivered to you?
+(Wait, right now, probably.)

 Now that you’re driving while pregnant